Labor Day Email Techniques To Inspire Your Campaigns

 Here’s one more example of this tactic.
 La Blanca, a swimsuit brand, played both on the white theme and the summer theme, promoting a discount on white swimsuits and beachwear.

-A Labor Day email from La Blanca that promotes white swimsuits and beach apparel with a tagline “White after Labor Day”
+A Labor Day email from La Blanca that promotes white swimsuits and beach apparel with the tagline “White after Labor Day”

 Source: Milled